 - Use an air filter indoors.

-- Don’t allow anyone to smoke indoors.
+- Do not smoke indoors.

 - Quit smoking.
-Don’t smoke around young children, pregnant women and the elderly as they are most susceptible to the negative effects of pollutants.
+Don’t smoke around young children, pregnant women, and the elderly, as they are most susceptible to the negative effects of pollutants.

 More Ways to work with us